CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

 From the parsed AST we can see that it is really descriptive.
-The source code of Employee.swift has 47 lines of code while its parsed AST without type check has 270.
+The source code of `Employee.swift` (TODO: I added the ticks \`\` but this one has an uppercase E. The previous ones did not.
+Be consistent.) has 47 lines of code while its parsed AST without type check has 270.

-Out of curiosity, let us have a look at how the tree would look like with syntax error.
-To do so, I added the winner of all times in hide and seek `;` to the protocol declaration.
+Out of curiosity, let us have a look at how the tree would look with a syntax error.
+To do so, I added the winner of all times in hide and seek, a semi-colon `;`, to the protocol declaration.

 ```swift
 public protocol Address {
     var houseNo: Int; { get }
 ```

-After running the same command we can see a syntax error at the declaration of houseNo variable.
+After running the same command we can see a syntax error at the declaration of `houseNo` variable.
 That is the error Xcode would show as soon as it type checks the source file.

 ```
 ...